Château de Selles-sur-Cher: Château today

 The castle had been abandoned by 2002.
 It was purchased by Michel Guyot and his wife, Noémi Brunet.
 Guyot has done restoration work on previous castles, including Château de Saint-Fargeau, and is behind the Guédelon Castle project.
 In 2012, it was opened to the public.
 Later that year, they sold it to Nicolas Mazzesi and his wife Katherine Wu, who plan to open a winery on the site.
 The château hosts festivals and other events, and is the first tourist site in France to offer a virtual reality tour.

 In early 2016, Georg Kabierske, a German history of art student from the University of Heidelberg, who had viewed the châteaux of the Loire Valley via Google Earth, discovered a previously unknown map of Château de Selles-sur-Cher drawn by Swedish architect Carl Johan Cronstedt (1709–1779).
 The map of the castle and its elaborate French garden had been digitized by the National Museum in Stockholm and was classified as being of unknown origin, until the German student recognized it as Selles-sur-Cher.

 In April 2016, a 300-year-old Lebanon Cedar on the grounds of the castle was named a "Remarkable Tree of France" (Arbre remarquable de France).
 The tree stands 34.60 m high with a circumference of 7.85 m.

-In September 2021, wall paintings from the 17th century are uncovered in the salle des pavillons dorés, after 6 weeks of work.
-These paintings were probably made around 1625, while Philippe de Béthune converted the fortifications into housing rooms.
+In September 2021, painted murals from the 17th century were uncovered in the salle des pavillons dorés.
+The murals were hidden behind wallpaper and plaster, which was removed with a scalpel during a six-week process.
+These paintings, which included mythological scenes and Latin maxims, were probably made around 1625, when Philippe de Béthune converted the gilded pavilion into a living room.